cerpus/Edlib/README.md

    * **Course presentation**: A presentation content type which allows users to add multiple choice questions, fill in the blanks, text, and other types of interactions to their presentations.
    * **Flash cards**: Interactive flashcards.
 Create a set of stylish and intuitive flashcards that have images paired with questions and answers.
    * **Quiz**: A content type allowing creatives to create quizzes.
 Many question types are supported like multiple choice, fill-in-the-blanks, drag-the-words, mark-the-words and regular drag-and-drop.
-* Content browser to easily find and re-use existing Edlib content.
+* Content explorer to easily find and re-use existing Edlib content.
 Content can be filtered by H5P content type, tags, [Creative-Commons](https://creativecommons.org/) license and so forth.
 * Create content-by-URL: the ability to point to an existing (publicly available) resource and turn it into an Edlib-based learning resource.
 * Licensing module with a Creative-Commons license selector.
 * Authoring workflows including the ability to maintain resources private or to make them publicly available.